darianbenito/clean-architecture-template/README.md

 ### - Core (net standard) - Business logic (only known by the Core)
 Main responsibilities:
 1. Definition of domain entities.
-1. Definition of contracts (interfaces) for repositories, services (mail delivery service, etc.), use cases (including OutputPorts).
+1. Definition of contracts (interfaces) for repositories, services (mail delivery service, etc), use cases (including OutputPorts).
 1. Implementation of use cases.
 They may require interacting with wrappers, third-party applications, etc.

 ------------